-Figure 131.
+Figure 122.
 The System / Log page.
-The Settings tab.

-To enable logging of the system events, go to the Settings tab and move the Enable switch to the right.
+To enable logging of the system events, move the Logging switch to the right.
 Then specify the needed parameters.

-Parameter Description Туре Select a type of logging from the drop-down list.
+Parameter Description Logging type Select a type of logging from the drop-down list.
 Local: the system log is stored in the router's memory.
-When this value is selected, the Server and Port fields are not displayed.
-Remote: the system log is sent to the remote host specified in the Server field.
+When this value is selected, the Server and Port fields are not displayed. • Remote : the system log is sent to the remote host specified in the Server field.
 Local and remote: the system log is stored in the router's memory and sent to the remote host specified in the Server field.
-Level Select a type of messages and alerts/notifications to be logged.
+Logging level Select a type of messages and alerts/notifications to be logged.
 Server The IP or URL address of the host from the local or global network, to which the system log will be sent.

-Port A port of the host specified in the Server field.
+Parameter Description Port A port of the host specified in the Server field.
 By default, the value 514 is specified.